ChrisStogsdill/bootstrap-practice/README.md

 # bootstrap-practice

-This project will be my first time using bootstrap.
+This project will be my first time using bootstrap. in order to replicate the first page screenshot of https://freerangestock.com/
 I will be using as much bootstrap as I can in the project

 I spent entirely too long trying to figure out how to get the triangle in the dropdown menus of the navbar through bootstrap.